NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 The validation losses for all experiments are shown below.
 ![Validation losses](images/val_loss.png)
+The curves shown are:
+- yellow: oasst1
+- green: dolly
+- blue: alpaca
+- magenta: three datasets combined, 'centralized' training

+The light curves are for single site training, and the dark curves are for FedAvg

+As shown, the global model from FedAvg is able to generate a loss comparable to that of centralized training.

 ## Inference
 We use NeMo's [inference script](https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/megatron_gpt_eval.py) for generation task with models after SFT.